 Many people rely on needles, lancets or syringes to manage medical conditions and maintain their health.
-Pharmacy plays an important role in the community by providing safe methods of disposal and clean injecting equipment for customers who use sharps.
+Pharmacy plays an important role in the community by providing safe methods of disposal and sterile injecting equipment for customers who use sharps.

 The PNSP is funded via Queensland Health and is administered by The Pharmacy Guild of Australia, Queensland Branch.